casact/chainladder-python/docs/auto_examples/plot_exhibits.rst

 Sample Excel Exhibit functionality
 ==================================

-This example demonstrates some of the flexibility of the ``Exhibits`` class.
+This example demonstrates some of the flexibility of the Excel outputs.
 It creates an Excel file called 'clrd.xlsx' that includes various statistics on industry development patterns for each line of business in the CAS loss reserve database.